 3. You stop short of changing behavior.

 Passing a cybersecurity awareness training program is one thing; applying what your team has learned is an entirely different ballgame.
 Many businesses forget this crucial next step, thinking of their team’s training completion as the end-all-be-all.
 Employees completed the course and know what to look out for— now the Security Awareness Program Owner's job is done until next year’s training!

 The problem with this mindset is that sometimes knowing is not enough: doing makes all the difference.
 Your team could know they should use the password management software you implemented, but if they’re still storing passwords in a Word document because it’s easier than learning a new tool, that knowledge alone does you no good!

 Do you have your security policies clearly spelled out with ways to track your team’s compliance to them?
 One study featured in Forrester’s 2021 report showed that only 27% of global information workers claimed to be aware of their current security policies, while 8% admitted to straight-up ignoring or going around their security policies!

 What Works Instead

 A certificate showing that team members passed your awareness training program is great and all, but how are they applying what they’ve learned?
-It’s up to SAPOs and IT Managers like yourself to lay out specific policies and proceedings for how your team will support your initiative after the program is complete and the rest of the year awaits.
+It’s up to Security Awareness Program Owners and IT Managers like yourself to lay out specific policies and proceedings for how your team will support your initiative after the program is complete and the rest of the year awaits.

 Learn more about how to define and enforce specific behavioral changes by reading The 4-Step Guide to Cybersecurity Human Risk Management.